TrilemmaCapital/Trilemma-Beta/start-here.md

 # Start Here
 Note: we do not endore everything the following resources say!
 Be careful when consuming new content!

-If you want to add a resource that is not already listed, create a PR.
+If you want to add a resource that is not already listed, create a pull request.

 ## Bitcoin Resources
 - [Bitcoin-Resources](https://bitcoin-resources.com/articles/): A curated collection of articles, books, podcasts, podcast episodes, and more!